-Medical (Sick) Leave, excluding Maternity/Paternity
+Medical (Sick) Leave, excluding Parental (Maternity/Paternity) Leave

-Medical (Sick) Leave shall be defined as any medical condition, including complications of pregnancy up to time of delivery, which necessitates an absence from a resident's training program,
+1. Definition: Medical (Sick) Leave shall be defined as any medical condition of the individual resident, including complications of pregnancy up to time of delivery which necessitates an absence from a resident's training program.